mautrix/docs/bridges/general/troubleshooting.md

 won't be any patches even for security issues.

 Python bridges do not have a release cycle, releases will happen randomly.

+## the supplied account key is invalid
+This error means that the `pickle_key` specified in the config is incorrect.
+Old versions of bridges used to have a hardcoded key, but new versions generate a random one and save it in the config.

+If you're upgrading from an old version, the legacy migration should automatically copy the old hardcoded key into the config file.
+However, if you prevented the migration from writing the config, you may need to manually set it.
+You can find the correct old key in the `legacymigrate.go` file under the `cmd` directory in each bridge.

+If you get the error even though you set up the bridge recently and didn't migrate from an old pre-megabridge version, it's likely you prevented the bridge from writing to the config and didn't set a random key yourself.
+If the pickle key is lost, the database will have to be reset.